-Taken together, this bus stop is meant to convey a sense of permanence that is appropriate for its site, while supporting the informal social interactions that take place between students, faculty and passers-by.
-It also respects its historic context, while embracing a contemporary tectonics fitting of a science and engineering school.
+This bus station conveys a sense of permanence appropriate for its site while supporting informal social interactions among students, faculty and passers-by.
+It also respects its historical context while embracing contemporary tectonics appropriate for a science/engineering school.